What if I just miss my grades?

-Imagine you were offered BBB (300 points) at A level and got BBC (280 points) – will you still be accepted?
-This will depend on two main factors.
+If, for example, you were offered BBB (120 points) at A Level and got BBC (112 points) instead, you could still be accepted.

-- It is worth telephoning the university even if you have missed your grades.
+- Check UCAS Track even if you have missed your grades.

-- Often universities operate special Clearing hotlines during this period.
-They are keen to recruit good-quality students to fill places on their courses.
+- It is worth calling the university and asking directly if they will still accept you.
+Many universities operate special Clearing hotlines, as they are keen to recruit good-quality students to fill places on their courses.

 - Take time to consider any alternative offers and visit or speak to university staff and careers advisers in school/college if possible.